 For a more in-depth look at GXS Bank, check out this article:

-Should You Switch To a Digital Bank?
+Should You Consider Opening an Account with a Digital Bank?

 If you own a savings account with a traditional bank